gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

       print(sellar1.get_input_data_names())
       # ['x_shared', 'y_2', 'x_local']

-Then, the computed outputs shall be stored in the :attr:`!MDODiscipline.local_data`:
+Then, the computed outputs shall be stored in the :attr:`!Discipline.local_data`:

 .. code::